999888Z/logo-maker/README.md

 ## Installation
 To run this program, open in VS Code.
 Then in the Terminal, type "node index".
 ## Usage
 To create an SVG logo, follow the prompts to design a logo.
+The following is a link to a walkthrough video of the application:

 ## License
 This application is licensed under MIT.
 ## Contributing